hamzaa977/hamzaa977/README.md

-<h1 align="center">Hi 👋, I'm Syed Hassnain Abbas</h1>
+<h1 align="center">Hey There! 👋, I'm Hamza Sajjad</h1>

 <p align="center">
-  <b>I am a software engineering student at FAST NUCES Batch 23</b>, with a solid foundation in programming and experience in <b>Python, Java, and C/C++</b>, <b>HTML, CSS, SQL</b> and <b>Machine Learning</b>.
+  <b>I am a Artificial intelligence student at FAST NUCES Batch 23</b>, with a solid foundation in programming and experience in <b>Python, Java, and C/C++</b>, <b>HTML, CSS, SQL</b> and <b>Machine Learning</b>.
   <br><br>
   Additionally alongside my coding, I have expertise in Power BI and data visualization and have done projects in them.
   <br>
-  Currently in my 3rd semester and eager to undertake projects and internships that will help me apply and enhance my skills in real-world scenarios.
+  Currently in my 4th semester and eager to undertake projects and internships that will help me apply and enhance my skills in real-world scenarios.
 </p>

 ---